miraland-labs/amman/README.md

 ## Amman Tests

-Test amman itself to make sure that configuratio of and communication with the _solana-test-validator_ works as expected and that requests to the relay are handled properly.
+Test amman itself to make sure that configuratio of and communication with the _miraland-test-validator_ works as expected and that requests to the relay are handled properly.

 Deveolpers adding/changing a feature should add a test here to ensure it works.